sarahbinaz1020/bonnell-portfolio/README.md

 ![image of markdown](./public/images/bonnell-portfolio.png)

-## Pending issues:
+## Future Development:

-  * Currently working on creating a single project componentfor all projects
+  * Currently working on creating a single project component for all projects using JSON

 * (Currently under construction) Contact Form created using Nodemailer and Express, along with OAuth2 for Gmail authentication.